top of page

-Capitalization tables, or cap tables, are essential documents in venture capital (VC) investing.
+Capitalization tables, or cap tables, are essential documents in Venture Capital investing.
 They give a detailed account of who owns what in a company, including equity shares, options, warrants, and convertible notes.
 Cap tables help investors, founders, and key stakeholders understand their ownership stakes, dilution over time, and potential payout in an exit event.
 Cap tables might appear complicated initially, but their purpose and importance become clear as we delve into the details.
 Let's dive deeper into cap tables in VC investing and explore their various facets using real-life examples.

 Understanding Cap Tables